The secrets first ladies always keep

 We should leave to Secretary Clinton's future biographers any speculation about what impact, if any, living in the White House as first lady had on how she later chose to handle her office communications at State.
 Indeed, it is not clear what classified material, if any, she saw as first lady.

 Nevertheless, we should consider her unique experience and position.
-Hillary Clinton is the first of the first ladies -- any of whom could have received classified materials b of her husband -- to then move on to a formal national security position, where she would receive classified information because of her own "need to know."
+Hillary Clinton is the first of the first ladies -- any of whom could have received classified materials because of her husband -- to then move on to a formal national security position, where she would receive classified information because of her own "need to know."

 And this takes us to Tuesday.
 If a bunch of states decisively turn his way, Donald J. Trump could soon be determining Melania's need to know in the White House.